-- Allow Wood Conditioner to penetrate surface for 5 to 15 minutes.
+- Allow Wood Conditioner to penetrate the surface for 5 to 15 minutes.
 Remove excess by wiping with a clean rag.
 Do not leave a surface film; work in a small area so the product cannot set up.

-Color depth may vary according to type of wood, stain, and application technique.
-To assure that your finished color is accurate, we highly recommend you test your technique, wood stain, and wood type before you start your project.
+Color depth may vary according to type of wood, stain and application technique.
+To ensure that your finished color is accurate, we highly recommend you test your technique, wood stain, and wood type before you start your project.

 Do not thin.
 Use as packaged.